The Hunt

 The Skunk

 I've actually purchased a few trips from Apple Vacations that have resulted in great getaways.
-These bookings might not have been directly related to a specific promotional email but their offers that pop into my inbox help keep their brand top of mind when I am looking for a good deal (or just d
+These bookings might not have been directly related to a specific promotional email but their offers that pop into my inbox help keep their brand top of mind when I am looking for a good deal (or just daydreaming.)

 For the most part, the content of the email (the specific offers they send to me) are relevant to what I may be looking (wishing) for and the layout, better or worse, manages to adequately convey the brand, offers etc. Even with "images on" there are a few missed opportunities when it comes to improving the code to help drive the message home.